Lodkahs/Lodkahs/README.md

 21th May <br>
 I'm sarting a brand new journey to me and diving deep for learn into the Automated Testing course.
 First task was pretty ease because I have this account a long time and have a couple of projects on CSS and JS from my previous web-developer 'life' :D

+23-24th may <br>
+We got double b-day party so I can't learn a lot c:

 <!---
 Lodkahs/Lodkahs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.